olivier-heurtier/sphinxcontrib-requirement/doc/manual.rst

     In your table, you can then use the pseudo attributes ``_parents`` and ``_children`` to render properly the list of requirements (the parents or the children in this example)

+To better customize the rendering, you can also place in the root directory of the document the follwing files:

+.. list-table:: Customization Files
+    :header-rows: 1

+    * - File
+      - Description

+    * - :file:`req.css`
+      - The CSS file included in all generated HTML pages

+    * - :file:`req.preamble`
+      - The LaTeX preamble added when generating PDF

+    * - :file:`req.html.jinja2`
+      - The Jinja2 template used when generating HTML.
+Can be used to customize how the requirement ID is rendered

+    * - :file:`req.latex.jinja2`
+      - The Jinja2 template used when generating LaTeX/PDF.
+Can be used to customize how the requirement ID is rendered

+    * - :file:`req.rst.jinja2`
+      - The Jinja2 template used to render a requirement.
+Must output a valid rst document.

+    * - :file:`reqlist.rst.jinja2`
+      - The Jinja2 template used to render a requirement list.
+Must output a valid rst document.

+Default files are included in this package and will be used when none are available in the document.